hsemple/pythongis_tutorials/docs/source/getting_started.rst

 Jupyter Notebook within ArcGIS Pro
 -------------------------------------

-1. If you have ArcGIS Pro installed on your computer, you can run Python using Jupyter Notebook that is installed with ArcGIS Pro.
-This is a good development environment to use  as the connection between Python and Jupyter Notebook is already configured.
+1. If you have ArcGIS Pro installed on your computer, you can run Python using the Jupyter Notebook that is installed with ArcGIS Pro.
+This is a good development environment to use as the connection between ArcGIS Pro and Jupyter Notebook is already configured.

 2. To run Python using Jupyter Notebook that is installed with ArcGIS Pro, open ArcGIS Pro, then click on Project | Python | Python Notebook, This shown in the illustration below.